 Erinn and Nick are two passionate environmentalists and explorers.
 Alumni from the 2015 and 2016 SOI expeditions respectively, they were inspired by the cross-cultural connections they made in the Arctic.
 Erinn is the communications, logistics, and expedition team lead for Trails in Tandem and Nick is leading the film, multimedia, and outreach.
-The team will also include two Sahtu Dene youth in early 2017, who will bring to life the Sahtu culture on the expedition.
+Since launching, the team has expanded to include Jordan Lennie, a local Metis program developer based in Tulita.
+Jordan is helping with community logistics and coordination.

 The key goals and objectives of the project include:

 1. Document and share a youth-driven exploration of what it means to share such a remarkable cultural and ecological landscape using multimedia and subsequent community engagement.

 2. Use both traditional and contemporary knowledge to discover the unique potential of this park for sustainable tourism that ensures both its conservation and enjoyment.

 3. Provide training for the expedition team that promotes new employment and engagement opportunities, specifically for Indigenous youth that face barriers to access.